-Provision for impairment on credit commitments
+Provision for ECL on credit commitments

 The NZ Banking Group is committed to provide facilities and guarantees as explained in Note 27.
 If it is probable that a facility will be drawn and the resulting asset will be less than the drawn amount then a provision for impairment is recognised.
-The provision for impairment is calculated using the same methodology as the provision for expected credit losses (refer to Note 12).
+The provision for impairment is calculated using the same methodology as the provision for ECL (refer to Note 12).